JWT V2

 • Content Encryption Algorithm: the algorithm to be used to encrypt and decrypt the payload from JWE tokens.
 Options are: A128CBC-HS256, A192CBC-HS384, A256CBC-HS512, A128GCM, A192GCM, and A256GCM.

 • Issuer (iss): the “iss” claim identifies the issuer of the JWT.
-The claim processing is usually specific to the application.
+The processing of the claim is usually specific to the application.
 This claim is optional.
+It’s possible to reference a Custom Account using Double Braces to set up this claim.

 • Expiration Time (exp): the “exp” claim identifies the expiration time in which or after which JWT cannot be accepted for processing.
 Processing of the “exp” request requires that the current date/time be before the expiration date/time specified in the “exp” request.
 This claim is optional.